-Addition of SNS-301 to Ongoing Checkpoint Inhibitor Treatment in Metastatic/Recurrent SCCHN
+Addition of SNS-301 to Checkpoint Inhibitor Treatment in Metastatic/Recurrent SCCHN

-To evaluate safety, immunogenicity and anti-tumor responses of intradermally delivered SNS-301 added to ongoing checkpoint inhibitor therapy in ASPH+ locally advanced unresectable or metastatic/recurrent squamous cell carcinoma of the head and neck (SCCHN) patients.
+To evaluate safety, immunogenicity and anti-tumor responses of intradermally delivered SNS-301 added to checkpoint inhibitor therapy in locally advanced unresectable or metastatic/recurrent squamous cell carcinoma of the head and neck (SCCHN) patients.

-This is a Phase 1/2, open-label, multi-center trial to evaluate the safety, immunogenicity and preliminary clinical efficacy of SNS-301 delivered intradermally in addition to pembrolizumab in patients with ASPH+ locally advanced unresectable or metastatic/recurrent SCCHN.
-The trial population consists of patients with ASPH+ locally advanced unresectable or metastatic/recurrent SCCHN who are currently receiving pembrolizumab or nivolumab therapy.
-Patients must have a best response of stable disease (SD) or first evidence of unconfirmed progressive disease (PD) after a minimum of 12 weeks of pembrolizumab or nivolumab therapy.
-Prior chemotherapy is allowed but not required.
-Patients receiving nivolumab will be switched over to pembrolizumab at the time of entering this study.
+This is a Phase 1/2, open-label, multi-center trial to evaluate the safety, immunogenicity and preliminary clinical efficacy of SNS-301 delivered intradermally in addition to pembrolizumab in patients with locally advanced unresectable or metastatic/recurrent SCCHN.
+The trial population consists of patients with locally advanced unresectable or metastatic/recurrent SCCHN who are currently receiving checkpoint inhibitor (CPI) therapy (Cohort A) or are naïve to CPI therapy (Cohort B).
+Patients who are currently receiving CPI therapy must have a best response of stable disease (SD) or first evidence of progressive disease (PD) after a minimum of 12 weeks of treatment with a CPI.
+Patients receiving a CPI other than pembrolizumab will be switched over to pembrolizumab at the time of entering this study.
+Patients receiving pembrolizumab in the first line setting must be PD-L1 positive.

 Squamous Cell Carcinoma of the Head and Neck Carcinoma Carcinoma, Squamous Cell Squamous Cell Carcinoma of Head and Neck Pembrolizumab SNS-301 SNS-301 added to pembrolizumab